lweasel/piquant/docs/commands.rst

 The ``check_quant`` command is used to confirm that quantification of transcript expression via ``run_quantification.sh`` scripts successfully completed.
 For each possible combination of parameters determined by the options ``--read-length``, ``--read-depth``, ``--paired-end``, ``--error``, ``--bias`` and ``--quant-method``, the relevant quantification directory is checked for the existence of the appropriate output files of the quantification tool that will subsequently be used for assessing quantification accuracy.
 A message is printed to standard error for those combinations of parameters for which quantification has not yet finished, or for which quantification terminated unsuccessfully.

-In the case of unsuccessful termination, the file ``nohup.out`` in the relevant quantification directory contains the messages output by both the quantification tool and the *piquant* scripts executed, and this file can be examined for the source of error.
+In the case of unsuccessful termination, the file ``nohup.out`` in the relevant quantification directory contains the messages output by both the quantification tool and the *piquant* scripts that were executed, and this file can be examined for the source of error.

 .. _commands-analyse-runs:

 Analyse quantification results (``analyse_runs``)
 -------------------------------------------------

-The ``analyse_runs`` command is used to gather and calculate statistics, and to draw graphs, pertaining to the accuracy of quantification of transcript expression.
+The ``analyse_runs`` command is used to gather data and calculate statistics, and to draw graphs, pertaining to the accuracy of quantification of transcript expression.
 Statistics are calculated, and graphs drawn, for those combinations of quantification tools and sequencing parameters determined by the options ``--read-length``,  ``--read-depth``, ``--paired-end``, ``--error``, ``--bias`` and ``--quant-method``.

 For more details on the statistics calculated and the graphs drawn, see :doc:`assessment`.

-In addition to the command line options common to all ``piquant.py`` commands (see :ref:`common-options` above), the ``analyse_runs`` command takes the following additional option:
+In addition to the command line options common to all ``piquant.py`` commands (see :ref:`common-options` above), the ``analyse_runs`` command takes the following additional options:

 * ``--stats-dir``: The path to a directory into which statistics and graph files will be written.
 The directory will be created if it does not already exist.
 * ``--plot-format``: The file format in which graphs produced during analysis will be written to - one of "pdf", "svg" or "png" (default "pdf").